 Asynchronous Random Lobby Type

-This lobby is similar to the default lobby type with one major difference only:
+This lobby is similar to the default lobby type with two major differences:

 Other Matchmaking Options